 If you want to examine with me, what it means to be awake and how to work with karma and egoic conditioning please join me.
 If you want to learn from a Guru, master or saint, then you will have to go elsewhere: I am simply an ordinary human who has struggled, been pulled in every direction and failed totally at life.
-Yet this failure led to a deep surrender to Reality.
-A Reality I want to share with you.
-The first 2 chapters of Fully Human Fully Divine are offered for free here below.
+But my utter failure led to a deep surrender to Reality.
+And I want to share this Reality with you.
+The first 2 chapters of my first book, Fully Human Fully Divine are offered for free below.

-To purchase the full book, visit Amazon for a Kindle or print version.
+To purchase Fully Human Fully Divine, visit Amazon for a Kindle or print version.

 Fully Human Fully Divine